zhish3n/zhish3n.github.io/_posts/2022-03-15-simple-graphql-starter.md

         )
         .build();
   }
 }
 ```

 There are a few things happening here.
 First, we're auto-wiring the resolvers we made before into this class.
-We're also creating a GraphQL instance that we will use later to execute queries we receive.
 In the `init` function (annotated with `@PostConstruct` so it automatically runs) we create a `GraphQLSchema` from the `schema.graphqls` file we created earlier and use it to build our `GraphQL` instance.
 Notice that this `init` function calls `buildSchema`, which also calls `buildWiring`.
 In `buildWiring`, we are essentially mapping queries defined in `schema.graphqls` to functions we defined in the resolver classes.